Itzy-B/Bus_Route_Map/README.md

 ***** HOW TO RUN *****

 Launch the application by running the MapLauncher.java file.
-This will start up the aplication and the GUI will pop up on screen.
+This will start up the aplication, a terminal will pop up that starts the local graphhopper server, then the GUI will pop up on screen.

 Now, there are multiple things you can do:
 1) The '+' and '-' buttons